RedisLabs/engineering-blog/content/posts/redis-modules-into-arm-land-part1.md

 ln -s /views /v
 ```

-So, finally, we get to set up NFS:
+So, finally, we get to set up NFS.

 Now proceed as root: